 - Doing Business with Ohio State - Digital Accessibility -- Informational one-sheet units can provide to vendors to notify them of university's digital accessibility requirements.

-- Sample Contract Language -- Sample language units can use to negotiate for accessibility-related terms in contracts for higher-risk (A3/A4) digital software and applications.
+- Sample Contract Language for Vendor Products -- Sample language units can use to negotiate for accessibility-related terms in contracts for higher-risk (A3/A4) digital software and applications.

 - ADA Exception Tracking System -- to submit accommodation-based exception requests